-There are a few reasons I use garlic for dogs such as a routine part of my flea + tick prevention but this particular protocol is to stimulate their lymphatic systems for infection-fighting & just as importantly, for the antibacterial + antifungal properties garlic brings to the bowl.
+There are a few reasons I use garlic for dogs but this protocol is to stimulate their lymphatic systems for infection-fighting & just as importantly, for the antibacterial + antifungal properties garlic brings to the bowl.

 We’ve had fire season in SoCal the last few months & rain coming & going.
 When we have this mixture of pollution and weather in our region, it’s a good idea to proactively protect your dogs.
 Toxins in the air and puddles can cause turbulence for dogs such as gastrointestinal problems, skin & eye irritations, and yeast infections.
 Because we don’t generally have a lot of rain, the infrequent occurrences bring up a plethora of potential issues from the ground my dogs walk and lay on.
 Since my dogs aren’t used to this weather or pollution, and they train outside daily, they are open to respiratory tract inflammation as well.